top of page

 Nearby we venture into the Wicklow Mountains to visit Glendalough, an atmospheric former monastic spiritual community established fifteen hundred years ago by St Kevin.
 Its historic buildings are set in a magical wooded valley of outstanding natural beauty containing two lakes with a wonderful tranquil energy that nourishes the soul.

-Continuing on our pilgrimage we travel across Ireland and visit the famous royal hilltop fortress of Rock of Cashel, the medieval home of the Kings of Munster.
+Travelling across Southern Ireland we'll visit one of Ireland's most popular sites, the Rock of Cashel, a medieval settlement perched atop a massive limestone outcrop.
 Moving on to County Limmerick we'll strenthen our connection to the land at Grange Stone Circle, one of the most stunning stone circles in Ireland.
 Heading north we follow the Wild Atlantic Way, along the spectacular west Irish coast and stop at the Cliffs of Moher to take a walk on the wild side...

 ~ Spirituality, history, mystery, legends, breathtaking scenery and lots of green... ~